-Is the $9,999.67 the amount you pay taxes on?
+Is the $9,668 the amount you pay taxes on?
 Not necessarily.
-There are still quite a few other expenses you can report on your tax return.
+There are still quite a few other expenses you may be able to report on your tax return.

 Additional expenses you can report on your tax return

-Money you spent directly related to your delivery business may be deducted on your tax return.
+Money you spent related to your delivery business can also be deducted on your tax return.
 Here are some of the more common expenses of Dumpling business owners:

-- Marketing expenses such as Facebook advertising, business cards, car
+Marketing expenses such as Facebook advertising, business cards, car magnets

 In TurboTax, the expenses section is directly underneath the income section: